pdudotdev/SShiD/README.md

    - Broadcasting and listening are turned off.

 🍀 **NOTE:** **SShiD** enables **one-to-many** communication between the **Speaker** and any **Listener** who knows the password.
 Therefore, the message exchange is **not** bidirectional.

+## 🔐 **Encryption and Security**

+### Choice of Encryption and Hashing Algorithms

+SShiD employs robust cryptographic algorithms to ensure the confidentiality and integrity of messages transmitted via Wi-Fi beacon frames.
+The following algorithms were chosen for their security and performance:

+- **Key Derivation Function (KDF): PBKDF2HMAC with SHA-256**
+  - **Reason for Choice:** PBKDF2 (Password-Based Key Derivation Function 2) with HMAC-SHA256 is a widely accepted standard for deriving cryptographic keys from passwords.
+It incorporates a salt and a high iteration count to mitigate brute-force and rainbow table attacks.

+- **Symmetric Encryption: ChaCha20-Poly1305**
+  - **Reason for Choice:** ChaCha20-Poly1305 is an authenticated encryption algorithm that provides both confidentiality and integrity.
+It is designed to be efficient in software and resistant to timing attacks.
+It is also used in modern protocols like TLS 1.3.

+- **Hashing Algorithm: SHA-256**
+  - **Reason for Choice:** SHA-256 is a cryptographic hash function that produces a 256-bit hash value.
+It is widely used and considered secure for generating unique identifiers, such as the SSID in this application.

+### How Encryption and Hashing Secure the Communication

+#### 1. Generating a Shared Secret SSID

+- **Purpose:** Both the Speaker and Listener need to identify each other without broadcasting a known SSID that could be easily intercepted.

+- **Process:**
+  - The user provides a **secret password**.
+  - **SHA-256** is used to hash the password combined with a fixed salt (`b'sshid_ssid_salt'`).

+    ```python
+    ssid_salt = b'sshid_ssid_salt'
+    ssid_hash = hashlib.sha256(password.encode() + ssid_salt).digest()
+    ```

+  - The resulting hash is encoded using Base64 URL-safe encoding and truncated to create a unique, non-guessable SSID.

+    ```python
+    ssid = base64.urlsafe_b64encode(ssid_hash).decode('utf-8').rstrip('=')[:10]
+    ```

+- **Security Benefit:** Only users who know the secret password can generate the same SSID, preventing unauthorized parties from easily discovering the communication.

+#### 2. Deriving the Encryption Key

+- **Purpose:** Create a strong encryption key from the user-provided password to encrypt the message securely.

+- **Process:**
+  - Uses **PBKDF2HMAC** with SHA-256 to derive a 256-bit key from the password and a fixed salt (`b'sshid_encryption_salt'`).

+    ```python
+    kdf = PBKDF2HMAC(
+        algorithm=hashes.SHA256(),
+        length=32,
+        salt=encryption_salt,
+        iterations=100000,
+    )
+    key = kdf.derive(password.encode())
+    ```

+  - The iteration count (100,000) adds computational complexity, making brute-force attacks more difficult.

+- **Security Benefit:** The derived key is cryptographically strong and resistant to attacks targeting weak or predictable keys.

+#### 3. Encrypting the Message

+- **Purpose:** Ensure that the message content remains confidential and tamper-proof during transmission.

+- **Process:**
+  - Generates a random 12-byte **nonce** for use with the ChaCha20-Poly1305 algorithm.

+    ```python
+    nonce = os.urandom(12)
+    ```

+  - Uses **ChaCha20-Poly1305** to encrypt the message with the derived key and nonce.

+    ```python
+    aead = ChaCha20Poly1305(key)
+    ciphertext = aead.encrypt(nonce, message.encode('utf-8'), None)
+    ```

+  - Combines the nonce and ciphertext, then encodes them using Base64 URL-safe encoding for inclusion in the beacon frame.

+    ```python
+    data = nonce + ciphertext
+    encoded_data = base64.urlsafe_b64encode(data).decode('utf-8').rstrip('=')
+    ```

+- **Security Benefit:**
+  - **Confidentiality:** Only users with the correct key can decrypt the message.
+  - **Integrity and Authenticity:** ChaCha20-Poly1305 provides built-in authentication, ensuring the message hasn't been tampered with.

+#### 4. Including the Encrypted Message in Beacon Frames

+- **Purpose:** Transmit the encrypted message covertly within Wi-Fi beacon frames.

+- **Process:**
+  - Constructs a **Vendor-Specific Information Element (IE)** in the beacon frame, including the encrypted message.

+    ```python
+    vendor_ie_info = vendor_oui_bytes + vendor_oui_type + encoded_data_bytes
+    vendor_ie = Dot11Elt(ID=221, info=vendor_ie_info)
+    ```

+  - The beacon frame is broadcasted, and only listeners with the correct SSID and decryption key can retrieve and decrypt the message.

+- **Security Benefit:** The message is hidden within standard Wi-Fi management frames, reducing the likelihood of detection by unauthorized parties.

+#### 5. Decrypting the Message on the Listener

+- **Purpose:** Allow the intended recipient to read the message securely.

+- **Process:**
+  - The Listener extracts the nonce and ciphertext from the received beacon frame.
+  - Uses the same derived key and **ChaCha20-Poly1305** to decrypt the message.

+    ```python
+    plaintext = aead.decrypt(nonce, ciphertext, None)
+    ```

+- **Security Benefit:** Ensures that only recipients with the correct password can access the message content.

+### Summary of Security Measures

+- **Password-Based Security:** The use of a shared secret password ensures that only authorized users can generate the correct SSID and derive the encryption key.

+- **Strong Cryptographic Algorithms:** Utilizing PBKDF2HMAC, SHA-256, and ChaCha20-Poly1305 provides a high level of security against known cryptographic attacks.

+- **Nonce Usage:** The inclusion of a random nonce for each message prevents replay attacks and ensures that the same message encrypted multiple times will result in different ciphertexts.

+- **Covert Communication:** Embedding the encrypted message within Wi-Fi beacon frames allows for discreet transmission without establishing a traditional network connection.

+### Important Considerations

+- **Secure Passwords:** Users should choose strong, unique passwords to prevent brute-force attacks.

+- **Limited Exposure:** Since beacon frames are broadcasted, it's essential to minimize the transmission duration to reduce the risk of interception.

+- **Environment Awareness:** Be mindful of local regulations and potential interference with other wireless networks when using this application.

+By carefully integrating these encryption and hashing operations, SShiD ensures secure and confidential communication over Wi-Fi beacon frames, suitable for covert message transmission between parties who share a secret password.

 ## 🕵 **System Requirements**